nandoflorestan/keepluggable/ROADMAP.rst

 This version
 ============

-- Locally, store files with their extension so webservers know the MIME type
+- Fix inability to store .svg images

 Urgent